 4 Module coordinator Prof. Dr. Giovanni Fantuzzi 5 Contents Polynomial optimization problems (POPs) form a broad class of optimization problems that find applications to control theory, dynamical systems, optimal transport, power flow networks, fluid mechanics, and many other fields.
 This course will introduce students to a modern approach to solving POPs through semidefinite programming techniques.
 More specifically, the course will cover: • The basics of semidefinite programs • The theory of sum-of-squares (SOS) polynomials • Moment-SOS hierarchies for polynomial optimization problems • Applications (e.g. to dynamical system analysis) Students will also have the opportunity to put the theory into practice with "hands-on" practical assignments.
-6 Learning objectives and skills By the end of the course, students should be able to: Explain what polynomial optimization problems (POPs) are Give examples of applications where POPs arise Formulate semidefinite programming relaxations of POPs Apply moment-SOS hierarchies to a range of problems Solve POPs in practice using existing software 7 Prerequisites Previous experience with optimization (especially convex and/or conic optimization) and with differential equations is desirable.
-8 Integration in curriculum semester: 1;3 9 Module compatibility Non-Specialisation modules Master of Science Computational and Applied Mathematics 20192 Specialisation: Modeling and applied analysis (MApA) and optimization (Opti) Master of Science Computational and Applied Mathematics 20192 Specialisation: Numerical analysis and simulation (NASi) and optimization (Opti) Master of Science Computational and Applied Mathematics 20192 10 Method of examination Oral (30 minutes) 11 Grading procedure Oral (100%) 12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester
+6 Learning objectives and skills By the end of the course, students should be able to: • Explain what polynomial optimization problems (POPs) are • Give examples of applications where POPs arise • Formulate semidefinite programming relaxations of POPs • Apply moment-SOS hierarchies to a range of problems • Solve POPs in practice using existing software 7 Prerequisites Previous experience with optimization (especially convex and/or conic optimization) and with differential equations is desirable.
+8 Integration in curriculum semester: 1;3 9 Module compatibility Non-Specialisation modules Master of Science Computational and Applied Mathematics 20192 Specialisation: Modeling and applied analysis (MApA) and optimization (Opti) Master of Science Computational and Applied Mathematics 2019 Specialisation: Numerical analysis and simulation (NASi) and optimization (Opti) Master of Science Computational and Applied Mathematics 20192 10 Method of examination Oral (30 minutes) 11 Grading procedure Oral (100%) 12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester

-15 Teaching and examination language 16 Bibliography Lecture notes will be provided as the course progresses.A reading list will also be provided at the start of the course.
+15 Teaching and examination language 16 Bibliography Lecture notes will be provided as the course progresses.
+A reading list will also be provided at the start of the course.

-1 Module name 48241 Mathematical Image Processing 5 ECTS Courses / lectures Vorlesung mit Übung: Mathematical Image Processing (2.0 SWS) 5 ECTS 2 Tutorium: Tutorial for Mathematical Image Processing (0.5 SWS) - This module is offered in every second summer term.
-The will be held in the summer semester 2024. next course 3 Lecturers Prof. Dr. Daniel Tenbrinck
+1 Module name 48241 Mathematical Image Processing 5 ECTS 2 Courses / lectures No courses / lectures available for this module!
+This module is offered in every second summer term.
+The next course will be held in the summer semester 2024.
+3 Lecturers No lecturers available since there are no courses / lectures for this module!